openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 ### Implementation Details/Notes/Constraints [optional]

 Each OpenShift team that wants to adopt this feature will be responsible for providing the different monitors.
-This work is not trivial, dependecies beween operators exist, this makes unclear for developers if it's really fine or not for their operator in the "operational" profile to not expose a given metric.
-To try and help teams with this problem we would provide a tool that would consume a monitor and generate the "operational" monitor for that operator.
-However for this, the tool would need to have access to an up to date, instalation of OpenShift in order to query the Prometheus instance running in the cluster.
+This work is not trivial.
+Dependencies between operators and their metrics exist.
+This makes it difficult for developers to determine whether a given metric must be added to the "minimal" profile or not.
+To aid teams with this problem we will provide a tool that would consume a monitor and generate the "minimal" monitor for that operator.
+However for this, the tool would need to have access to an up to date, installation of OpenShift in order to query the Prometheus instance running in the cluster.

 ### Risks and Mitigations